 Foreign manufacturers/exporters or U.S. representatives of foreign manufacturers/exporters introducing a device to the U.S. market.

 Anyone who wants to sell a device in the U.S. is required to make a 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.

-Change in the intended use for a device which you already have in commercial distribution.
+Change in the intended use of a device which you already have in commercial distribution.

 If there is a change or modification of a legally marketed device and that change could significantly affect its safety or effectiveness.